Language is the house of the soul

 About Us

 Nativa Foundation is a 501(c)(3) nonprofit dedicated to biocultural preservation.
-We defend the inseparable bond between Indigenous languages, ancestral wisdom, and native ecosystems.
-We partner directly with Indigenous communities in the Andean and Caribbean highlands of Colombia and stand alongside BIPOC migrant communities in the United States.
+We defend the inseparable relationship between Indigenous languages, ancestral knowledge, and native ecosystems.
+We work in direct partnership with Indigenous communities in the Andean and Caribbean highlands of Colombia, and alongside BIPOC migrant communities in the United States.We bridge ancestral knowledge with technology, using digital tools to support language revitalization, seed sovereignty, and territorial stewardship.

 Mission

-Nativa Foundation operates on the conviction that the defense of fundamental human rights and biocultural preservation are one and the same purpose.Our mission is to forge deep alliances with Indigenous communities in Colombia and BIPOC migrant communities in the United States to protect, indivisibly, the sacred triad of their existence: language, land, and Living Heritage.
+Nativa Foundation believes that human rights and biocultural heritage are inseparable.
+Our mission is to build strong, lasting alliances with Indigenous communities in Colombia and BIPOC migrant communities in the United States, working alongside them to protect territories, pass on ancestral knowledge, and cultivate youth leadership.

 Vision